PostgREST/postgrest/docs/references/api/resource_embedding.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can also use ``not.is.null`` to make an ``or`` filter across multiple resources.
-For instance, to show the films whose actors **or** directors are named John:
+For instance, to show the films with actors **or** directors named John:

 .. code-block:: bash